awslabs/sagemaker-battlesnake-ai/README.md

 This project can be used in three steps:

-- __[Deploy a pretrained AI](Documentation/DeployTheAIEndpoint.md)__ : Will deploy a Serverless endpoint in a single click!
+- __STEP 1: [Deploy a pretrained AI](Documentation/DeployTheAIEndpoint.md)__ : Will deploy a Serverless endpoint in a single click!
 You are ready for the competition.
+- __STEP 2: [Customize the AI heuristics](Documentation/TrainModelAndDeploy.md#Heuristics-development)__ : Customize AI behaviour, visualize your result and publish an upgraded version!
-- __[Train the AI model with your own settings](Documentation/TrainModelAndDeploy.md#Training-a-reinforcement-learning-model)__ : The most challenging one: train the AI again with different settings, visualize your result and publish an upgraded version!
+- __STEP 3: [Train the AI model with your own settings](Documentation/TrainModelAndDeploy.md#Training-a-reinforcement-learning-model)__ : The most challenging one: train the AI again with different settings, visualize your result and publish an upgraded version!
-- __[Customize the AI heuristics](Documentation/TrainModelAndDeploy.md#Heuristics-development)__ : Customize AI behaviour, visualize your result and publish an upgraded version!

-_We recommend doing the steps in order but you can also jump on the one you like directly._

-## Package Developers

-[Here](https://github.com/awslab/sagemaker-battlesnake-ai/Documentation/PackageDeveloperDoc.md) are instructions that have been used to create the initial Lambda package.
+_You have to do STEP 1 in order to be able to do STEP 2 or STEP 3._